-Review of value for money
+Review of Value for Money

-As accounting officer, the Chief Executive Officer has responsibility for ensuring that the Academy delivers good value in the use of public resources.
+As accounting officer has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

-The accounting officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the Academy has delivered improved value for money during the year by:
+The accounting officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where available.
+The accounting officer for the academy trust has delivered improved value for money during the year by

 - Continuing deploying experienced staff effectively across both schools to ensure improvements in the curriculum is made and teaching staff are supported in improving educational standards.
-Expertise has been shared and teaching and support staff trained in best practice to help raise the attainments and progress in the schools. - Internal control over spending has been strengthened through robust challenge of spending. - All contracts are reviewed regularly to ensure they offer best value for money. - Where possible have single combined SLA for all schools of the trust to receive discounted offers - Bulk Purchase on discounted cost and sharing between the 2 academies.
+Expertise has been shared and teaching and support staff trained in best practice to help raise the attainments and progress in the schools. - Most non class room based qualified teachers, SLT members have been asked to take more responsibility for a class. - Where possible staff who have left have not been replaced - Internal control over spending has been strengthened through robust challenge of spending. - All contracts are reviewed regularly to ensure they offer best value for money. - Where possible have single combined SLA for all schools of the trust to receive discounted offers

-The purpose of the system of internal control
+The Purpose of the System of Internal Control

 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of Academy policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Fairchildes Academy Community Trust for the year 1 September 2018 to 31 August 2019 and up to the date of approval of the annual report and financial statements.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control has been in place in Fairchildes Academy Community Trust for the period from 1 September 2019 to 31 August 2020 and up to the date of approval of the annual report and financial statements.

-Capacity to handle risk
+Capacity to Handle Risk

-The board of Trustees has reviewed the key risks to which the Academy is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Academy's significant risks that has been in place for the year 1 September 2018 to 31 August 2019 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the board of Trustees.
+The board of trustees has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in place for the period 1 September 2019 31 August 2020 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the board of trustees.